Zaoqu-Liu/ChatGPT-in-R/README.md

-# 🚀 ChatGPT in R: Complete Guide 🌟
+# 🚀 ChatGPT in R: Guide 🌟

 **Welcome to the ultimate guide on integrating OpenAI's ChatGPT into R!**
 This repository provides step-by-step instructions on using ChatGPT in R, including **API integration, R functions, interactive applications, and advanced customization.**